• Donate

 The Pass Chorale has performed in various venues throughout the San Gorgonio Pass.
 It has been honored to perform at community events, such as a Christmas Tree lighting at San Gorgonio Hospital, the 100th birthday of the City of Banning, or a military tribute at a city July 4th celebration.
 Whatever the occasion, our goal is to bring choral music excellence and spread the joy of music throughout the San Gorgonio Pass area.

-The chorale is based in the city of Beaumont, California.
+The chorale is currently based in the city of Beaumont, California.

-The Pass Chorale is organized as a non-profit 501(c)(3) public benefit organization, serving the communities in the San Gorgonio Pass area of Riverside County, in southern California.
+The Pass Chorale is a non-profit 501(c)(3) public benefit organization, serving the San Gorgonio Pass communities of Riverside County in southern California.

-• Pursue choral excellence by performing a broad repertoire encompassing classical, traditional, and contemporary music genres, with the aim of fostering understanding and appreciation for each style.
+• Perform a broad repertoire of classical, traditional, and contemporary music that brings joy and well-being to the community while fostering understanding and appreciation of each musical style.

 our Community Chorale